 Now for the fun bit!
 Pop your dried painted lasagne sheets into the sandwich bags and seal well.
 Take a spoon and bash the lasagne sheets until they’ve smashed into little bits.
 Try not to make the bits too tiny or they’ll be hard to stick.
 Next, take your small pasta bits and use them to make a Painted pasta mosaic by glueing then down in a pattern on a piece of paper.

-Sometimes it really is the simplest activities that turn out the best.
-This was so much fun!
+Sometimes it really is the simplest and the cheapest activities that turn out the best.
+This cheap craft activity for kids was so much fun!

 If you liked this craft, why not try our easy batik art for kids activity!